 “More hits, I need more hits!”
 Now who with an Internet business has not said this phrase?
-More hits is what everyone strives for because in our minds it equates to more sales.
+More traffic is what everyone strives for because in our minds it equates to more sales.
 This may or may not be true.
-It is one thing to bring more hits to your website and quite another to convert them to sales.
+It is one thing to bring more visitors to your website and quite another to convert them to sales.
 If your website has poor design, navigation and other usability factors, then most likely more hits will not convert into sales.

 Okay, so you have a well-designed site and have done usability testing to make sure visitors stay on the site and now all you need is to get people to come to the website.
 How do you do it?